Employee Discipline: Vermont

 - Any measurement of an employee's performance that is based on attendance, quotas, sales or the like must be measured with the protected leave period being value neutral.
-See Disciplining Employees Who Have Taken Family and Medical Leave.
+See Disability or Family and Medical Leave Issues.

 - Vermont has statutory provisions that protect employees from forced polygraph or drug tests.
 See Privacy Issues.